This Fall Farro Salad is a plant-based grain bowl of textures and tastes that brings the essence of fall to your plate.

 - ¼ teaspoon pepper

-- 1 large apple, cored and diced
+- 1 large apple cored and diced

-- ⅓ cup toasted pecans or walnuts, roughly chopped
+- ⅓ cup toasted pecans or walnuts roughly chopped

-- ½ cup dried cranberries or cherries
+- ½ cup dried cranberries

-- A handful of spinach or arugula
+- handful spinach or arugula

-- ¼ pepitas
+- ¼ cup pepitas

-- vegan feta - homemade or store-bought, to taste
+- vegan feta

 For the Dressing: